mah0x211/lua-libtls/README.md

 prefers ciphers in the server's cipher list when selecting a cipher suite.
 This is considered to be more secure than preferring the client's list and is the default.

-## Common configuration methods for client
+## Configuration methods for client

 ### cfg:insecure_noverifyname()